ZHeCensus/api-docs/_pages/guides/intro/objectives.md

 layout: guide
 sidenav: guides-intro
 subnav:
   - text: What is the Census?
-      href: '#what-is-the-census'
+    href: "#what-is-the-census"
   - text: What are APIs?
-      href: '#what-are-apis'
+    href: "#what-are-apis"
 lightbox: true
 ---

-This guide provides a quick introduction in understanding and using the various datasets the Census Bureau provides publicly via Application Programming Interface (API) in JavaScript.
+This guide provides a background of the Census Bureau and its data, and using the various datasets using CitySDK.

 You should have a basic understanding of JavaScript as this guide will use CitySDK, a JavaScript library that combines all the Census APIs easily to one query.
 It can be added to any webpage and provides geographies in the form of GeoJSON to easily added onto a web map.

-For instructions on using the individual APIs, see the advance guide , explore the Docs on the Census website.
-For other languages explore the tools page for their own documentation.
+For instructions on using the individual APIs, see the advance guide (in progress).
+For other languages explore the community page for link to their documentation.

 ### What is the Census